wkumari/draft-wkumari-dnsop-alt-tld/README.md

        library, they will need to intercept and perform their own handling.

+Kumari & Sullivan       Expires September 4, 2015               [Page 7]

+Internet-Draft               Reserve ALT TLD                  March 2015

-   4. Caching DNS servers SHOULD recognize these names as special and SHOULD NOT, by default, attempt to look up NS records for them, or otherwise query authoritative DNS servers in an attempt to
+   4. Caching DNS servers SHOULD recognize these names as special and SHOULD NOT, by default, attempt to look up NS records for them, or otherwise query authoritative DNS servers in an attempt to resolve these names.

-Kumari & Sullivan        Expires August 27, 2015                [Page 7]

-Internet-Draft               Reserve ALT TLD               February 2015

-       resolve these names.
 Instead, caching DNS servers SHOULD generate immediate negative responses for all such queries.